Skip to main content

 Induction-Cooktop-with-Island-Ventilation

-Electric ranges and induction cooktops generate less heat and smoke than gas ranges.
-This affords you some flexibility in range hood placement.
+Electric ranges and induction cooktops generate less heat and smoke than gas ranges, giving you some flexibility in range hood placement.

-Aim for a height range of 28 to 36 inches for the best ventilation without compromising aesthetics.
+Aim for a height of 28 to 36 inches for the best ventilation without compromising aesthetics.

 Recommendations By Hood Types